Samantha Smith Challenge

 Step 1: Learn Samantha's Story

-In December 1982, Samantha Smith of Manchester, Maine, asked her mother “[Who] would start a war and why."
-Together they read a a news magazine story about America and Russia.
-It seemed that the people in both countries were worried that the other country would start a nuclear war.
-Samantha told her Mom that she should write to Mr. Andropov, the new head of state in the Soviet Union, to find out who was causing all the trouble.
-Her mother said, "Why don't you write to him?"
-So she did.
-AWTT created the SSC to honor Samantha Smith by encouraging students to act in her spirit.
+In December 1982, Samantha Smith of Manchester, Maine, asked her mother “[Who] would start a war and why?
+[I saw] a news magazine with a story about America and Russia, one that had a picture of the new Russian leader, Yuri Andropov, on the cover.
+We read it together.
+It seemed that the people in both Russia and America were worried that the other country would start a nuclear war.
+It all seemed so dumb to me.
+I had learned about awful things that had happened during World War II, so I thought that nobody would ever want to have another war.
+I told Mom that she should write to Mr. Andropov to find out who was causing all the trouble.
+She said, 'Why don't you write to him?'
+So I did."

-Although her letter was published in Pravda, the Soviet newspaper, Samantha couldn't understand why her questions had not been answered, so she wrote a second letter, this time to Soviet Ambassador to the US, Anatoly Dobrynin.
-She asked him whether Mr. Andropov was planning to answer her questions, and added that "I thought my questions were good ones and it shouldn't matter if I was ten years old."
-She did not give up.
 From that one question, a peace-making venture unfolded that brought Russian and American students together to build understanding and appreciation of one another and to focus on building connections instead of armies.
 Sadly, in August 1985, both Samantha and her father were killed in a plane crash.
+In 2003, Americans Who Tell the Truth (AWTT) honored Samantha by painting her portrait.

-The Samantha Smith Challenge encourages every middle level and high school student and classroom to start making a difference in the world today, just as Samantha Smith did nearly 40 years ago.
+The Samantha Smith Challenge encourages every middle level and high school student and classroom to build connections and work for the common good, just as Samantha Smith did 40 years ago.

 Watch Misha Klimov video - Samantha through the eyes of a child in the 1982 USSR